 The Audit Committee pre-approves all fees paid to, and all services performed by, our Company's independent auditor; provided, however, pre-approval requirements for non-audit services are not required if all such services: (1) do not aggregate to more than five percent of total fees paid by us to our accountant in the fiscal year when services are provided; (2) were not recognized as non-audit services at the time of the engagement; and (3) are promptly brought to the attention of the Audit Committee and approved by the Audit Committee prior to the completion of the audit.
-No services were performed during fiscal year 2023 under this de minimus exception in Rule 2-01(c)(7)(i)(c) of Regulation S-X.
+No services were performed during fiscal year 2024 under this de minimus exception in Rule 2-01(c)(7)(i)(c) of Regulation S-X.

 In the first half of each year, the Audit Committee approves the proposed services, including the nature, type and scope of service contemplated and the related fees, to be rendered by the firm during the year.
-In addition, Audit Committee preapproval is required for those engagements that may arise during the course of the year that are outside the scope of the initial services and fees approved by the Audit Committee.
+In addition, Audit Committee pre-approval is required for those engagements that may arise during the course of the year that are outside the scope of the initial services and fees approved by the Audit Committee.
 If pre-approval of any services is required between Audit Committee meetings, the Chair of the Audit Committee has been delegated authority to pre-approve services, provided that a report of such pre-approval is presented to the Audit Committee at its next meeting.
-For each category of proposed service, the independent auditing firm is required to confirm that the provision of such services does not impair its independence.
-Pursuant to the Sarbanes Oxley Act of 2002, the fees and services provided as noted in the table above were authorized and approved by the Audit Committee in compliance with its pre-approval policies and procedures described herein.
+For each category of Pursuant to the Sarbanes Oxley Act of 2002, the fees and services provided as noted in the table above were authorized and approved by the Audit Committee in compliance with its pre-approval policies and procedures described herein.